jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

 [1.7](#1.7) Develop, document, and implement security policy, standards, procedures and guidelines (OSG-9 Chpt 1)
 - The top tier of a formalized hierarchical organization security documentation is the security policy
+  - **Policy**: docs created by and published by senior management describing organizational strategic goals
   - A security policy is a document that defines the scope of security needed by the org, discussing assets that require protection and the extent to which security solutions should go to provide the necessary protections
   - It defines the strategic security objectives, vision, and goals and outlines the security framework of the organization
 - **Acceptable User Policy**: the AUP is a commonly produced document that exists as part of the overall security documentation infrastructure